-A Hole in the Bucket
+A Hole in the Bucket by John J. Staughton

-Shasa slapped at her cheek, the tickling flutter of a blowfly on her eyelid wrenching her from troubled dreams.
+SHASA SLAPPED AT HER CHEEK, the tickling flutter of a blowfly on her eyelid wrenching her from troubled dreams.
 Her skin was already sticky with dried sweat from the early morning heat.
 She lay for a few selfish moments with her eyes squeezed tight, her head cradled uncomfortably between the loose straps of her cot.
 The malaise of the wanjala heat rested on her chest like a sack of maize.

 Her mind whirred into action, though her body desired nothing but stillness and peace.
 She had once again dreamt of a house at the base of the mountain – with big windows and clean orange bricks, a tiled floor, and water flowing from shiny pipes.
 Holding her eyes shut, she lived in that world for a final moment.